-We already know that higher lumens equal a brighter bulb, and lower Wattage equals less power, so it makes sense that a bulb with a high lumens count and a low Wattage is going to be more energy-efficient than another bulb with a low lumens count and a higher Wattage.
+We already know that higher lumens equal a brighter light bulb, and lower Wattage equals less power, so it makes sense that a light bulb with a high lumens count and a low Wattage is going to be more energy-efficient than another light bulb with a low lumens count and a higher Wattage.

-To put it simply, to determine a bulb’s energy efficiency, we need to know how many lumens it outputs for every Watt.
+To put it simply, to determine a light bulb’s energy efficiency, we need to know how many lumens it outputs for every Watt.

 This isn’t difficult, as we already have all the information we need.
-As an easy example, we’ll work this out using a 10-Watt bulb that emits 1000 lumens.
+As an easy example, we’ll work this out using a 10-Watt light bulb that emits 1000 lumens.